 - a.
-Must be issued by a United States Government Agency. - a.
-Must be rated at minimum in "AA" categoryA rated or its equivalent or better by a nationally recognized rating service.
-If rated by more than one any of the three rating agencies, the ratings may not be lower than those listed above aforementioned by any of the rating agencies. - b.
-The The maturity of any-MBS or CMO security shall not have a maximum remaining maturity of exceed-5 years or less at the time of purchase, except with prior written approval from the Director of Finance. - Maturities exceeding five years will be specifically delineated in the Quarterly Investment Report. - d.
+Must be issued by a United States Government Agency. - ab.
+Must be rated at minimum in "AA"A categoryrated or its equivalent or better by a nationally recognized rating service.
+If rated by more than one any of the three rating agencies, the ratings may not be lower than the aforementioned those listed above by any of the rating agencies. - be.
+The maturity of any MBS or CMO security shall not exceed have a maximum remaining maturity of 5 years or less at the time of purchase, except with prior written approval from the Director of Finance. - cel.
+Maturities exceeding five years will be specifically delineated in the Quarterly Investment Report. - de.
 No more than 10% of the portfolio shall be invested in MBS and CMO in aggregate.